nadeemabdulhamid/csc121-fall2024/class12-abstract-types/work/classwork.md

 ## Exploring: `toString()` (and more)

 Work with someone next to you.
 Use resources on the internet (Google, ChatGPT, Copilot, Stackoverflow, whatever) to find answers to these questions.
-Summarize your findings tions in a `/*` *comment* `*/` at the bottom of your `Pair.java` file. ***Don't just write down anything that doesn't make sense to you.
+Summarize your findings in a `/*` *comment* `*/` at the bottom of your `Pair.java` file. ***Don't just write down anything that doesn't make sense to you.
 If you don't understand what something is saying, please ask!***

 - Is the `toString()` method special in Java?
 How?